robertZaufall/mindmanager_ai/readme.md

 ## Implemented Use Cases

 1. Refinement of the map or topic.
-2. Refinement of the map or topic from development perspective.
+2. Refinement of the map or topic from a development perspective.
-3. Create examples for one, more (selected), all topics.
+3. Create examples for one, more (selected) or all topics.
 4. Clustering topics from scratch.
-5. Clustering by on or more criterias eg. Organization/Prpcess/Project/Expertise, Capex-Opex perspective.
+5. Clustering by one or more criterias eg. Organization/Process/Project/Expertise, Capex-Opex perspective.
 6. Complex cases (multiple calls): eg. refinement + clustering + examples.

 ## Examples